-In Sweden they say “There is no bad weather, only bad clothes."
-So what makes good clothes?
-Is there any difference in what suits children and adults?
-Bout adults as well as our young Explorers to adapt to our program in the more stubborn winter months, it is important to follow a few basic layering techniques.
+As the saying goes in Sweden, “There is no bad weather, only bad clothes!”.
+So what are the fundamentals of good clothes?
+In order for our young Explorers to adapt to our program in the more stubborn winter months, it is important to follow a few basic layering techniques.
 By avoiding cotton and wearing lots of layers, all of our special moments outdoors become that much more comfortable, and enjoyable for everyone.
-Here are our best tips to keep our Adults and little Explorers warm and dry.
+Here are our best tips to keep adults and little Explorers warm and dry.

-Traditionally, a sweater or a vest is worn as a middle later, and typically made of fleece.
 The middle layer doesn't touch the skin and serves the purposes of insulating the body.
-Today there are plenty of good alternatives in thicker merino wool, down and other warm synthetic fabrics.
+Traditionally, a sweater or a vest is worn as a middle later.
+Today there are plenty of good alternatives that are thin and flexible in merino wool, down and other warm synthetic fabrics.

-To fend of wind, rain, or even snow, we recommend an outer layer that is both wind and waterproof.
+To fend off wind, rain, or snow, we recommend an outer layer that is both wind and waterproof.
 Thinner wind jackets can also be supplemented with a traditional raincoat or one of the thin ponchos we provide to our Explorers, when needed.
 Opt for hats and gloves that fit comfortably and can be easy taken on and off independently.